 Many problems in image processing and computer vision rely, explicitly or implicitly, on prior probability models.
 Describing the full density of natural images is a daunting problem, given the high dimensionality of the signal space.
-Traditionally, models have been developed by combining assumed symmetry properties (e.g., translation-invariance, dilation-invariance), with simple parametric forms (e.g., Gaussian, exponential, Gaussian mixtures), often within pre-specified transformed coordinate systems (e.g., Fourier transform, wavelets).
+Traditionally, models have been developed by combining assumed symmetry properties (e.g., translation-invariance, dilation-invariance), with simple parametric forms (e.g., Gaussian, exponential), often within pre-specified transformed coordinate systems (e.g., Fourier transform, wavelets).
 While these models have led to steady advances in problems such as denoising (e.g., [1-7]), they are too simplistic to generate complex features that occur in our visual world, or to solve more demanding statistical inference problems.

 Nearly all problems in image processing and computer vision have been revolutionalized by the use of deep Convolutional Neural Networks (CNNs).
 These networks are generally trained to perform tasks in supervised fashion, and their embedding of prior information, arising from a combination of the distribution of the training data, the architecture of the network [8], and regularization terms included during optimization, is intertwined with the task for which they are optimized.
 Generative Adversarial Networks (GANs) [9] have been shown capable of synthesizing novel high-quality images, that may be viewed as samples of an implicit prior density model, and recent methods have been developed to use these priors in solving inverse problems [10, 11].
 Although GANs can produce visually impressive synthetic samples, a number of results suggest that these samples are not representative of the full image density (a problem sometimes referred to as "mode collapse") [12].
 Variational autoencoder (VAE) networks [13] have been used in conjunction with Score Matching methodologies to draw samples from an implicit prior [14-18].
-Related work has developed algorithms for using MAP denoisers to regularize inverse problems, obtaining high quality results on deblurring using conventional denoisers [19].
-Finally, the architecture of DNNs has been shown to impose a natural prior that can be used to solve inverse problems [8].
+Related work has developed algorithms for using MAP denoisers to regularize inverse problems, obtaining high quality results on deblurring and superresolution using conventional denoisers [19].

 Here, we develop a simple but general algorithm for solving linear inverse problems using the implicit image prior from a CNN trained (supervised) for denoising.
 We start with a little-known result from classical statistics [20] that states that a denoiser that aims to minimize squared error of images corrupted by additive Gaussian noise may be interpreted as computing the gradient of the log of the density of noisy images.
-Starting from a random initialization, we develop a stochastic ascent algorithm based on this denoiser-estimated gradient, and use it to draw high-probability samples from the prior.
-The gradient step sizes and the amplitude of injected noise are jointly and adaptively controlled by the denoiser.
+We develop a stochastic coarse-to-fine gradient ascent procedure based on this denoiser-estimated gradient, and use it to draw high-probability samples from the implicit prior embedded within a CNN trained to perform blind (i.e., unknown noise level) least-squares denoising.
+The gradient step sizes and the amplitude of injected noise are jointly and adaptively controlled by the denoiser, allowing rapid and reliable convergence.
 More generally, we combine this procedure with constraints arising from any linear measurement of an image to draw samples from the prior conditioned on this measurement, thus providing a stochastic solution to the inverse problem.
 We demonstrate that our method, using the prior implicit in a state-of-the-art CNN denoiser, produces high-quality results on image synthesis, inpainting, super-resolution, deblurring and recovery of missing pixels.
 We also apply our method to recovering images from projections onto a random low-dimensional basis, demonstrating results that greatly improve on those obtained using sparse union-of-subspace priors typically assumed in the compressive sensing literature.
-1

-1.1 Image priors, manifolds, and noisy observations
+Image priors, manifolds, and noisy observations